 If the external port access still fails usually a firewall prevents the access and has to be reconfigured accordingly.
 On Linux this concerns settings of

-Another cause of error can be wrong or insufficient Authentication settings.
-For initial tests you should (on both computers!) enable Logon authentication and disable Key file authentication.
+Another cause of error can be wrong or insufficient Authentication.
+For initial tests you should (on both computers!) enable logon authentication and disable Key file authentication.
 As soon as the logon authentication is successful at the local computer external access should work too.

 Settings for computer access control¶

 An erroneous configuration of computer access control can lead to problems with accessing computers.
 Initially it’s recommended to disable the Computer access control completely using the Veyon Configurator.
 Now you can determine which configured computer access control method is configured improperly.